 Have you noticed them?
 These mule mug-adjacent, opaque, metallic wine glasses make an appearance in multiple episodes of Love Is Blind: clutched by Shaina in the pods, in the hands of every cast member at a Chicago beach party, and most egregiously, being used by Jarette for coffee in the morning…

-"I am obsessed with Love Is Blind,” says our marketing coordinator, Danielle, “and the fact that they managed to drink from Game of Thrones goblets throughout the entire show and no one mentioned it once blows my mind."
+"I am obsessed with Love Is Blind,” says our marketing manager, Danielle, “and the fact that they managed to drink from Game of Thrones goblets throughout the entire show and no one mentioned it once blows my mind."

 So why the opaque, gold glassware?
 Is it because they’re shatterproof, preventing potential injuries related to over-imbibing?
-Or is it because they didn’t want us to see just how much red wine Jessica was slinging back?
+Or is it because they didn’t want us to see just how much red wine Shayne was slinging back?
 Or is it some kind of subliminal marketing ploy, keeping Big Metallic Drinkware in business?